justinchencya/x-automation/README.md

   - Script execution
   - Any errors or output

-## Data Persistence
+## Data Tracking
-- The `data/posts_tweeted.json` file tracks posted tweets
+- All posted tweets are tracked in `data/posts_tweeted.json`
-- It's automatically initialized from the template if not present
+- The file is automatically updated and committed after each successful run
-- The file persists between workflow runs
+- Changes can be monitored through git history